maktoobgar/go_template/CONTRIBUTING.md

 ## Versioning (Extra Section)

-This is just a reminder for us to know what versioning system we are using.
+This is just a reminder for everyone and me to know what versioning system I am using.

 Versioning in this project is based on semantic versioning: